franciscojavierarceo/franciscojavierarceo.github.io/content/posts/difficulties-deploying-ml-models/difficulties-deploying-ml-models.md

 as that's outside the scope of this blog post.*

 You don't *actually* have to do anything on that list to get a model in production, I just recommend it.
-At an early stage of your service make sense to build a bullet-proof system but at a bigger scale these things actually do become increasingly more important as preventative and defensive measures.
+At an early stage of your service it may not even make sense to build a bullet-proof system but at a bigger scale these things actually do become increasingly more important as preventative and defensive measures.

 Lastly, I ranked these in order of importance and the most important ones are